shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## Webhook - Listening and Responding to a Web Request

-Webook is a cool piece of technology that enables resonding to http requests with custom callbacks.
+Webook is a cool piece of technology that enables responding to http requests with custom callbacks.

 To start using webhook, first create the configuration file ```/etc/webhook.conf```:
 ```json